akmalFirlana/Origo/SUPABASE_CLERK_SETUP.md

 ## Row Level Security (RLS)

-Create RLS policies in your Supabase tables that use Clerk user IDs.
+Create RLS policies in your Supabase tables that use Supabase auth user IDs.
 Example:

 ```sql
 -- Enable RLS on your table